uibkops/fail2ban/README.md

 Modify docker-compose.yml and set the volumes to some logs you want to monitor.
 Normally these logs will be volumes mounted in some other containers.
 Add a <service>.conf file in jail.d - set aenabled to true mainly - and optionally a <servicefilter> file in filter.d and mount it as volumes.

+Right now fail2ban starts up with some defaults for bantim, maxretries and findtime.
+If you want to change them, you have to replace jail.conf.
+See this Blog post: https://www.jimwilbur.com/2016/08/fail2ban_guacamole/

 start the container with
 ```
 docker-compose up